 With the substantial difference that a test result can make in the life of a patient, is it possible to allow mistakes and ultimately negligence to continue unchecked?
 Our team of Pennsylvania cancer misdiagnosis lawyers don’t think so.

 Many diagnostic errors are unjustifiable, an insult to the trust we put in medical professionals every day.
 And when these mistakes are the result of medical negligence, patients and families who have been traumatized have the right to file civil lawsuits.

 Numerous studies have investigated the prevalence of errors in diagnosing cancer.
-In hospitals and out-patient cancer centers, patients across the nation become victim to preventable lapses in judgment at alarming rates.
+In hospitals and outpatient cancer centers, patients across the nation become victims of preventable lapses in judgment at alarming rates.
 But one thing researchers fail to address is the cost an inaccurate or delayed diagnosis can exact on patients.